sonjastrieder/static-project-template/README.md

 `gulp --open`: Same as `gulp` but will also open up site in your default browser

+`gulp --page=[file name]`: Restrict the build to a single JSON file (plus all static pages) for when the build starts to get too large to build quickly

 `gulp --production`: Same as `gulp` but will run all production tasks so you can view the site in it's final optimized form

 `gulp test`: Lints all `*.js` file in the `source` folder using eslint